ARINZE-05/Supermarket-Sales-Analysis/README.md

   more revenue should be prioritized.
 It clearly shows potential growth and consistent demand of items in those locations.

   ### Customer Insight
-  - There is a reason some commodities sold the highest.
+  - There is a reason some commodities sold more than the others.
 This means there should be constant supply of those items, focussing on those customers that wants them.
 This will drive general sales performance to a new height.
 It is essential to optimize a marketing strategy looking into certain products and their performances whether to retain or remove obsolete ones.
   - To retain customer satisfaction, they should be quality delivery service, availability of products when needed.
 Leveraging on this will boost your customer base and maximize profitability.

   ## Conclusion
   With the supermarket facing profitability challenge.
-It is very essential to seek ways of increasing its revenue by taking into consideration all the sales metrics highlighted above and leverage on them.
+It is very essential to seek ways of increasing revenue by taking into consideration all the sales metrics highlighted above and leverage on them.
 Pay attention to the high selling items and cities, optimise marketing strategies and pricing.
 Given prominence to these will definitely improve operational performance, keeping you afloat in the business.